procore/sdt-uav/README.md

 const component = uav.component({text: 'hi!'}, '<h1>{text}</h1>', '#app');
 ```

-After creating a component, any changes to the model will trigger an optimized re-render.
+Any changes to a component's model will trigger an optimized re-render.
 Only the smallest DOM change possible will occur, down to the level of updating a single element attribute or text node.
+This is accomplished without any DOM diffing, because uav constructs a tree of closures that remember exactly what needs to be updated whenever a given property is changed.

 ### `uav.model`